dataminer-site/dataminer-site.github.io/docs/configuration/pragmas.md

 ## Temp Directory for Spilling Data to Disk

-By default, DuckDB uses a temporary directory named `⟨database_file_name⟩.tmp` to spill to disk, located in the same directory as the database file.
+By default, DataMiner uses a temporary directory named `⟨database_file_name⟩.tmp` to spill to disk, located in the same directory as the database file.
 To change this, use:

 ```sql
 SET temp_directory = '/path/to/temp_dir.tmp/';